SeanKervick/WeatherTop-JS/README.md

 # WeatherTop 2.0
-Welcome to the WeatherTop App!
+Hello, welcome to the WeatherTop App!

 This is an application that allows users to make an account by signing up with their email address and password to create multiple